 Crispy Zucchini Halloumi Fritters with the golden fried crunch of the cheese and a perfectly cooked inside brimming with spices.
 Make the perfect zucchini fritter every single time with the salting and squeezing technique.
 This recipe makes 8 small snack-sized fritters or 4 large zucchini burgers ready to be stuffed in buns with your favourite condiments.
-Freezes well too!
+With a side of a lip-smacking good Green Avocado Salad!

 Zucchinis are notorious for weeping large amounts of liquid.
-Recipes often call for squeezing the zucchini to remove excess liquid before using in batters.
+Recipes often call for squeezing the zucchini to remove excess liquid before using it in batters.
 I like salting the zucchini first, just like I love salting tomatoes.
-Salting not only draws out the excess liquid faster but also intensifies the flavour of the vegetable.
+Salting zucchinis not only draws out the excess liquid faster but also intensifies the flavour of the vegetable.
 For zucchini fritters and zucchini bread recipes, salting the zucchini first and then squeezing out the liquid not only makes the zucchini nice and dry but adds a lovely subtle saltiness to the finished dish.
+You only need small amounts of salt.

 Shaping And Frying Zucchini Fritters